 California has legalized marijuana, the current administration has pardoned many simple marijuana possessions, and the U.S. Food and Drug Administration legalized CBD products with less than 0.3% THC.
 Although it looks like weed is legal at all levels for a Golden State resident, does that mean you can travel with it?

 No. Marijuana is still a Schedule 1 illegal narcotic federally.
 Since air travel is regulated by the federal government, marijuana is illegal on airplanes.

-In California, no. Transportation Security Administration officers do not enforce drug laws as they are not commissioned law enforcement officers.
+In California, the answer is "no." Transportation Security Administration officers do not enforce drug laws as they are not commissioned law enforcement officers.
 They cannot arrest you.
 They can only detain you for an arrest by a commissioned law enforcement agency, like airport or local police.

 Nonetheless, for context, TSA agents are not looking for drugs.
 Their dogs are not even trained to sniff them out.
 If they find it on you or in your bags, it may be incidental to their search.

 This is not to say that you cannot have so much pot on you that it would not rise to the level of a federal referral, only that TSA generally defers to local rules and laws.
-If you find yourself testing these limits, and face Gold River, California, drug charges, you need to take them seriously.
+If you find yourself testing these limits, and face California, drug charges, you need to take them seriously.
 Ask for a lawyer immediately and do not answer any questions.

 Get to know our experienced criminal defense attorneys, Martin Jones, Mike Chastaine, and Jessica Davis.
 Do you need legal advice?
 Contact our Gold River criminal defense law firm today!